tinkerhub/ComputerVision-with-PyTorch-Learning-Program/README.md

 * Ask doubts in the github repo issues.

-Evening : A task will be given in the slack channel.
+Evening : A task will be given in the telegram channel.
 Participants should try to do the task, upload the code to the specified GitHub repo.

 ### Day 3
-Morning : In the slack channel we share the following content.
+Morning : In the telegram channel we share the following content.

 1. [Neural Networks](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html#sphx-glr-beginner-blitz-neural-networks-tutorial-py)
 2. [Training a Classifier](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py)